 New applicants are encouraged to submit documents before established deadlines to ensure access to funding.
 For the academic year 2022–2023, more than 75 percent of students in the School received some form of financial aid.
 There are no scholarships based on merit or any criteria other than financial need.

-Financial aid is available in a combination of work-study, education loans, and scholarship to assist students in financing their education.
-The financial aid application deadline is March 1 for incoming students and April 15 for returning students.
+The fall 2024 financial aid priority deadline is March 1 for incoming students and April 30 for returning students.
 Individuals in default of a student loan will not be granted a financial aid award until clearance of such a default is provided to the School.
 Financial aid, whether in the form of loan, scholarship, or job, is authorized contingent upon the student’s maintaining satisfactory academic progress.